Parrot-Developers/DronesWear/README.md

 On the flying drones, you can take off and land, and also control the drone on pitch and roll
 (make them fly forward, backward, on left and right).

+You can also use the joystick to control the drone orientation and altitude (up and down for altitude, left and right for orientation).

 On the handheld device, you can at any time stop the propellers in case of emergency.

 ###Jumping drones
 You can pilot the jumping drones with the watch.
 You can also make them jump.

 ##Security
 At any time, you can stop piloting the drone with the *pilot from wear* switch button on your phone.
 Switching it off will make the flying drones hover and the jumping ones stop moving.

 ##Usage
 1. Connect your phone to the drone's Wifi. <br/>